 In the ordinary course of our business, we may be subject to various claims, pending and potential legal actions for damages, investigations relating to governmental laws and regulations and other matters arising out of the normal conduct of our business.
-We are not aware of any material pending legal proceedings to which we are a party or of which any of our properties is the subject.
+See Note 8 to the consolidated financial statements included elsewhere in this Annual Report for further disclosure.